Kartikey-30/Hand-written-digit-recognition-/README.md

 # Hand-written-digit-recognition-
-This repository contains a neural network model which recognizes and predicts the hand written digits from 0-9.
+In this notebook we will classify handwritten digits using a simple neural network which has only input and output layers.
+We will than add a hidden layer and see how the performance of the model improves.